yampelo/beagle/README.md

 #### Graph Perspectives

-As you change the graphs current state using the above action, you might also want to view the current set of visible node and edges in a different perspective.
+As you change the graph's current state using the above action, you might also want to view the current set of visible node and edges in a different perspective.
 The tabs at the top of the graph screen allow you to transform the data into a variety of views:

 -   Graph (Default perspective)
 -   Tree